vnovick/react-native-animations-workshop-2020/Readme.md

 Exercise 5 - Interpolation with scroll
 </summary>

-- In a twitter like example make sure to change the opacity of the subheader only when it appears on top of the
+- In a twitter like example make sure to change the opacity of the subheader only when it appears on top of the header
 - Make sure to scroll the avatar image and the name under the header
 </details>